ClickHouse/ClickHouse/docs/README.md

     Here are some [tips](#how-to-contribute).

-Writing the docs is extremely useful for project's users and developers, and grows your karma.
+Writing the docs is extremely useful for ClickHouse users and developers, and grows your karma.

 **Contents**